caisy-io/starter-template-gatsby-simple-blog/README.md

 - Gatsby as server and server side rendering framework
 - tailwindcss for styling
 - @caisy/rich-text-react-renderer to render the caisy richtexts in Gatsby
-- `gatsby-source-graphql` plugin to fetch data from caisy
+- graphql and graphql-request to fetch data from caisy

-#### `gatsby-plugin-graphql-codegen`

-During development we generate code using
+- During development we generate code using `@graphql-codegen/cli and plugins` you will need to run `yarn gen` to generate the types

-- `gatsby-plugin-graphql-codegen` & built-in by Gatsby `graphqlTypegen`

 ### 🧞 Commands